Codigo-io/docs/docs/guides/lender.md

     identifier: MIT
 ```

-After copying and pasting successfully, your `cidl.yaml` file should look like this:
+After copying and pasting successfully, your `main.cidl` file should look like this:

 ![Código Studio CIDL-Lender1](../../static/img/cidl_lender1.png)